OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Onedb upgrade overwirtes DB encoding
 ====================================

-When running ``onedb upgrade`` and the DB tables have different encoding from UTF-8, it overwirtes the tables using a wrong encoding.
+When running ``onedb upgrade`` and if the DB tables have different encoding from UTF-8, it overwirtes the tables using a wrong encoding.
 This leads to a non-compatible encoding and errors at the XML-RPC level.

 As a workaround you can change the value of **NOKOGIRI_ENCODING** in the file `/usr/bin/onedb` and put there your encoding according to the DB table encoding in your case.
 You can find `here <https://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/XML/SAX/Parser>`__ the appropiate enconding.